-Startmate is a group of startup executives offering mentorship and seed financing to technical founders creating global Internet startups from Australia.
+Startmate is a network of founders offering mentorship and seed financing to technical teams creating global Internet startups from Australia.

 Here from Shark Tank?
 Read more about Nexus Notes and their peers.

 Startmate 2015 runs from January through to May and the eight startups have been chosen.
 Our applications next open in September for next year's program.
 Follow us on Twitter @startmate for future news.